Engineering Article

 export class ImageMetaService {

-private readonly logger: Logger = new Logger(ImageMetaService.name);
+private readonly logger = new Logger(ImageMetaService.name);

 constructor(private readonly imageMetaRepository: ImageMetaRepository) {}